 Grounds for appeal

-Grounds for appeal for undergraduate students.
+Grounds for appeal for postgraduate taught students.

 - substantial information directly relevant to the quality of performance in the examination which for good reason was not available to the examiners when their decision was taken;